Many shows are tempted to do big finales, but the nature of the story is just too low-key for a Grand Finale.

 This has been done in British shows, where a season might be six episodes, and a series might be three seasons.
 Blackadder Goes Forth is an especially memorable example, which is all the more remarkable since it came from a series which had played the deaths of all the characters at the end for comedy in the first two seasons.

 Warning: spoilers ahead!

-- Mahou Tsukai ni Taisetsu na Koto ~Natsu no Sora~ is for the largest part a fairly lighthearted slice of life affair—until it is announced out of left field that Sora has a terminal heart condition, to which she succumbs after fulfilling her late father's wish.
+- Someday's Dreamers II: Sora is for the largest part a fairly lighthearted Slice of Life affair—until it is announced out of left field that Sora has a terminal heart condition, to which she succumbs after fulfilling her late father's wish.